MonteverdiPL/UnrealPortfolio/README.md

 # Unreal Engine Skills Showcase

 Welcome to my Unreal Engine Skills Showcase repository!
 I have been professionally working in the gaming industry for 5 years.
 I started as a tester, and now, if I were to describe my position with one term, I'd call myself a Technical Designer.
-Although I have experience as a developer and project manager as well.
+Although I have experience as a Developer and Project Manager as well.

 This portfolio exists because in a professional setting, you can't always do things exactly the way you want to.
 It's a place where I can do things my way and for the sheer enjoyment of it.
 Explore the various projects and examples that illustrate my experience and abilities.